kilaulena/couchdb-http-api-docs/couch_js_class_methods.markdown

 ### CouchDB.login("username", "secretpassword")

 ### Description
-Does a POST request on "_session" with the user details.
+Does a POST request to "_session" with the user details.

 ### Results
 A created [session](/session) with the user name and roles.